Dylan Hoogerwerf

 Dylan Hoogerwerf (born 9 August 1995) is a Dutch short track speed skater.

 He qualified for the men's 500 metres and men's 5000 m relay event at the 2018 Winter Olympics.

 Biography

-Hoogerwerf started doing short track speed skating when he was 9 years old, in The Hague.
+Hoogerwerf started doing short track speed skating in The Hague, when he was nine years old.

-Hoogerwerf studies Graphic Design at the Friesland College in Heerenveen.
+Hoogerwerf studies graphic design at the Friesland College in Heerenveen.